 When Islam was established in the 6th century in Arabia, the Jews and Christians living in the Muslim lands managed to live in peace with the Muslims as the rulers of Islam were kind towards people belonging to other faiths.
 This was not the case during the times of the Pharaoh in Egypt or the time during the Ancient Roman Empire which forced the Jewish people to flee from their lands.
 This repeated migration from Europe and Africa resulted in the followers of this religion being scattered across tiny pockets in different regions of the world.
 The only continent where Judaism did not manage to spread was in South America, which was largely untouched by the Europeans until the 15th century.

 There are sizable populations of Jews in both North African states and in Middle Eastern countries as this religion originated in Israel, and so most of the followers of this religion belong to this place.
 Although the population of Jews took a severe hit during the culmination of World War II, subsequently the Jewish people were given safe haven in countries such as the United States of America and a Jewish state of Israel was created in 1947 so that the population of Jews can and thrive and the religion of Judaism can prosper in the modern times.

-If you have any question in you mind about this comparison, then feel free to ask us and post lovely comments below or contact with us.
+If you have any questions in your mind about this comparison, then feel free to ask us and post lovely comments below or contact us.